bc-mkatz/api/docs/v3-catalog.md

 </p>
 <div class="param">id (optional)</div>

-[Integer](#integer) The unique numeric ID of the category; increments sequentially.
+Integer: The unique numeric ID of the category; increments sequentially.

 </p>
 <div class="param">parent_id (optional)</div>

-[Integer](#integer) The unique numeric ID of the category's parent.
+Integer: The unique numeric ID of the category's parent.
 This field controls where the category sits in the tree of categories that organize the catalog.

 </p>
 <div class="param">name (optional)</div>

-[String](#string) The name displayed for the category.
+String: The name displayed for the category.
 Name is unique with respect to the category's siblings.

 </p>
 <div class="param">is_visible (optional)</div>

-[Boolean](#boolean) Flag to determine whether the product should be displayed to customers browsing the store.
+Boolean: Flag to determine whether the product should be displayed to customers browsing the store.
 If `true`, the category will be displayed.
 If `false`, the category will be hidden from view.

 </p>
 <div class="param">url (optional)</div>

-[String](#string) The custom URL for the category on the storefront.
+String: The custom URL for the category on the storefront.

 </p>
 <div class="param">children (optional)</div>

-[array[CategoryNode]](#CategoryNode) The list of children of the category.
+array[CategoryNode]: The list of children of the category.

 </div>